DayDreamer3d/render_stats_app/README.md

 #### Intentional Choices
 I consider this as a conceptual app through which I can present the design and principles for such apps.
 To do it clearly I've strip down the actual implementation of the components (for instance, caching is a) and not using any third party technologies.

-#### Missing
-`Tests` - I apologise for not writing any tests.
-Other development took quite some time.

 #### Bugs

 If you see inaccurate results please dial down the `aggregator_threads` value to `1` in the `./config/__init__.py` under `Concurrency` class.